ckgtwdev/fend-project-memory-game/CONTRIBUTING.md

 # How to contribute

-The files in this repository are for completing a Udacity Front End Developer project.
+The files in this repository are part of my Udacity Front End Developer Course projects.
 For this reason pull requests will _not_ be merged into the project.